SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 The data in the database are saved in the parquet format and can be easily read by the ReadParquet function provided.
 This returns a list of dictionaries each containing 7 different float parameters and the pulse profile (array of 32 entries).

-The choice of using a list of dictionaries was made foreseeing an usage in machine learning, where labelling the data in an efficient way is fundamental.
+The choice of using a list of dictionaries was made foreseeing a usage in machine learning, where labelling the data in an efficient way is fundamental.

 One example of dictionary in the list is the following: